Table of Contents: Places that hire 14 and 15 year olds

 Businesses to Start at Age 14

 Does your 14 year old have a busy schedule?
-Prefer to work on their own?
-Well, here at fantastic business a 14 year old can start to earn some money.
+Prefer to work on your own?
+Well, here at fantastic business a 14-year-old can start to earn some money.

 Babysitting is a job that can be done by children below or above the age of 14 and is considered one of the most excellent and safest job opportunities for children of that age.